mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP and PDZ Binding for control of hPSC Self-renewal and differentiation.md

 # Introduction
 - hESCs are commonly derived from the ICM of preimplantation embryos and can maintain their pluripotency in appropriate culture media
 - Mouse epiblast stem cells (the primed pluripotent state) have similar properties with hESCs (the naive pluripotent state)
+- hESCs and mEpiSCs self-renew through dividing asymmetrically with activating TGF-beta and basic FGF
+	- Can differentiate when stimulated with proper sets of internal and external signals
 ## The Hippo signaling pathway
 - Canonical Hippo Signaling include two serine-threonine kinase, MST1/2 (mammalian Ste20-like kinases 1/2) and the MAP4K family of kinases that stimulate LATS1/2 (large tumor suppressor 1/2)
 - The Hippo pathway acts by binding MST1/2 to the SAV1 (Salvador homolog 1) as a regulatory protein and MOB1 (MOB kinase activator 1A) activator